NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Experiments

 \subsection{Logistic regression}

-In this section we benchmark NAG-GS method against state-of-the-art optimizers on the logistic regression training problem for MNIST dataset~\cite{lecun2010mnist}.
-Since this problem is convex and non-quadratic, we consider this problem as the natural and next test case after the theoretical analysis and numerical tests of NAG-GS method in~\cref{subsec_convergenceanalysis} for quadratic convex problem.
-In~\cref{fig::log_reg} we present the comparison of NAG-GS method with competitors.
-We confirm numerically that NAG-GS method allows the use of a larger range of values for the learning rate than SGD Momentum and AdamW optimizers, highlighting the robustness of our method w.r.t. the selection of hyperparameters.
-Moreover, the results indicate that the semi-implicit nature of NAG-GS method indeed ensures the acceleration effect through the use of larger learning rates while keeping a good accuracy of the model, and this not only for convex quadratic problem, but also for non-quadratic convex ones.
+In this section, we benchmark NAG-GS method against state-of-the-art optimizers on the logistic regression training problem for MNIST dataset~\cite{lecun2010mnist}.
+Since this problem is convex and non-quadratic, we consider this problem as the natural and next test case after the theoretical analysis and numerical tests of the NAG-GS method in~\cref{subsec_convergenceanalysis} for the quadratic convex problem.
+In~\cref{fig::log_reg} and \cref{tab:my_label_logReg} we present the comparison of the NAG-GS method with competitors.
+We confirm numerically that the NAG-GS method allows the use of a larger range of values for the learning rate than SGD Momentum and AdamW optimizers.
+This observation highlights the robustness of our method w.r.t. the selection of hyperparameters.
+Moreover, the results indicate that the semi-implicit nature of the NAG-GS method indeed ensures the acceleration effect through the use of larger learning rates while keeping a high accuracy of the model, and this holds not only for the convex quadratic problems but also for non-quadratic convex ones.